zfcampus/zf-apigility-doctrine/README.md

 });
 ```

-Querying Relations
+Filtering Relations
 ---------------------
-It is possible to query collections by relations - just supply the relation name as `fieldName` and
+It is possible to filter collections by relations - just supply the relation name as `fieldName` and
 identifier as `value`.

 1. Using an RPC created by this module for each collection on each resource: /resource/id/childresource/child_id